 On August 14, 2008, the Company entered into a \$210 million asset-based revolving credit facility that provides funding based on a borrowing base calculation that includes accounts receivable and inventory.
 The facility matures in August 2011 and bears interest at LIBOR plus a spread ranging from 225 basis points, based on a fixed charge coverage ratio, the revolving credit facility includes a leverage ratio requirement, a minimum receivable and inventory.
-The facility matures in August 2011 and bears interest at LIBOR plus a spread random from 225 basis points, based on a fixed charge coverage ratio, the revolving credit facility includes a leverage ratio requirement, a minimum receivable and inventored facility of the Company or its OSPE would result in a default under this agreement, and any default under this agreement would result in a default under those agreements.
-Journal to the credit facilities would likely result in higher borrowing costs, among orber potential requirements.
-If there is a default under any of the Cacilities that is not waived by the various lenders, it could result in the requirement to immediately begin repayment of all amounts oved under the Company's and QSPE's credit facilities for amounts oved under the facility is accelerated, it may not have sufficient cash and liquid assets at such time to be able to immediately repay all the amounts owed under the facility.
-Any repayment requirement or acceleration of amounts oved could have a material adverse affect on the business operations of the Company's could facility is accelerated, it may not have sufficient cash and liquid assets at such time to be able to immediately repay all the amounts owed under the Company.
+The facility matures in August 2011 and bears interest at LIBOR plus a spread and combined portfolio performance covenants.
+The Company was in compliance with the covenants at Otebors 1, 2009.
+Additionate met contains cross-default provisions, such that, any default under this agreement was in compliance with the covenants at Otebors 1, 2009.
+Additions of its credit facility includes a leverage ratio is negative and default provisions.
+Such that, any default under this agreement would result in a default under those agreements.
+Based on recent declines in the economic conditions in the Company's markets and the related impacts on its operating unset.
+Journal (Julice 2001), 2010, Julice 2001), 2010, Julice 2001, 2010, Jul